Monument 'TG Masaryk and Rotterdam' by Hans Citroen. Photo: Max Dereta

 Article Gert Andeweg in Rotterdams Jaarboekje 2014 about Masaryk (part 2)

-The monument has been made financially possible through contributions from Aegon Slovensko (Bratislava), the Embassy of the Czech Republic in the Netherlands, the Embassy of the Slovak Republic in the Netherlands, Jarmila and Paul ten Berge - Henneman, CBK Rotterdam, the Comenius Museum Foundation (Naarden ), CTP Invest (Humpolec), Slavka and Robert Fremr, Hartmanova.eu Legal Advice Agency, Royal De Heus (Ede), Chris Hijmans, the Ministry of Foreign Affairs of the Czech Republic / Czech Centers, Plantema, Jan Štedrý and Šárka Štedrá from Prague.
+The monument was made possible financially by contributions from Aegon Slovensko (Bratislava), the Embassy of the Czech Republic in the Netherlands, the Embassy of the Slovak Republic in the Netherlands, Jarmila and Paul ten Berge - Henneman, CBK Rotterdam, the Comenius Museum foundation (Naarden ), CTP Invest (Humpolec), Slavka and Robert Fremr, Legal consultancy Hartmanova.eu, Koninklijke De Heus (Ede), Chris Hijmans, Ministry of Foreign Affairs of the Czech Republic / Czech Centers, Plantema, Jan Štedrý and Šárka Štedrá from Prague.

 The monument was made by the Czech bronze foundry HVH Foundry from Horní Kalná and the Rotterdam assembly and construction company Dick van Campenhout BV.